How to Deal with Temper Tantrums (Free Printable Tool)

 - The prefrontal cortex controls emotional regulation and it doesn’t fully develop until age 25.

-- Grown-up can have a hard time with big feelings, too!
+- Grown-ups can have a hard time with big feelings, too!

-- It’s effect to pair what your child wants to do (preferred task) with what the adult needs the child to do (non-preferred task)
+- It’s effective to pair what your child wants to do (preferred task) with what the adult needs the child to do (non-preferred task)

-- When your child is having a meltdown over something they don’t want to do, try using a First, Then Visual.
+- When your child is having a meltdown over something they don’t want to do, try using a First, Then language.

 - Make sure to start with tasks that are just a little challenging, rather than your biggest challenge with your child.

 Your child is not melting down to control you.
 Your child needs more strategies to cope with difficult situations.